-Pardee RAND receives more than 1,500 pre-applications and 150 applications each year, of which we accept and welcome as many as 25 students.
+Pardee RAND receives more than 1,500 pre-applications and 150 applications each year, of which we accept and welcome 20–30 students.
 All of them are supported by a combination of fellowships and scholarships that cover tuition, include a living stipend, and can enable them to graduate debt-free.

 Students undertake rigorous program requirements that include courses in policy analysis, economics, quantitative and qualitative analysis, social and behavioral sciences, technology and society, and ethics.
 They also follow one of three policy engagement streams-focused on analysis, community-partnered policy, or technology—and choose from a rotating selection of 75 electives in a wide range of areas, including new and emerging topics.